x-govuk/govuk-eleventy-plugin/docs/markdown.md

 ## Line breaks

-To create a line break or new line (`<br>`), end a line with two or more spaces, and then type return.
+To create a line break or new line (`<br>`), end a line with 2 or more spaces, and then type return.

 | Markdown | Rendered output |
 | - | - |